tindytian/tno/README.md

-# Tno, just another ghost theme
+# Tno, just a ghost theme

 (中文在后)

 ## Overview

-`Tno` is a ghost theme derivated from [Dale Anthony's Uno](https://github.com/daleanthony/uno).
-The theme features a minimal, responsive design with a cover page, disqus comment integration, font icons and various color options.
+`Tno` is a ghost theme derivated from [Dale Anthony's Uno](https://github.com/daleanthony/uno)and [casper](https://github.com/TryGhost/Casper).
+The theme features a minimal, responsive design with a cover page, disqus comment integration, font icons and various color options and the mobile has a good experience.

-I fixed some unexpected behaviors and changed some style and detail, making it more suitable for Chinese (or Japanese and Korea) language content.
-Please find a live demo of the theme running as my personal blog, [TT](http://typeof.cn).
+I fixed some unexpected behaviors and changed some style and detail, making it more suitable for Chinese language content and improved the user experience of mobile.
+Please find a live demo of the theme running as my personal blog, [tindy's blog](http://www.typeof.cn).

 ## Features

+### tools
+use [bower](http://bower.io) to manange package and [gulp](http://gulpjs.com) to built project.

 ### Cover page